cja119/BayesianOptimisation/readme.md

 ## Steps in Bayesian Optimization

-1. **Model the objective function** using a probabilistic model, usually a Gaussian Process (GP).
+1. **Model the objective function** using a probabilistic model.
 2. **Find the next point** to evaluate by optimizing an **acquisition function** that balances exploration (looking in new areas) and exploitation (looking in known good areas).
 3. **Update the model** with the new data point and repeat.

 ## Gaussian Process (GP)

-In Bayesian Optimization, we often use a Gaussian Process to model the objective function.
-A GP assumes that the objective function values follow a multivariate normal distribution.
+As is often the case with Bayesian Optimsiation, we are using a Gauss Process as our probablistic model.

 For any points \( $x_1, x_2, \dots, x_n $\), the function values \( $f(x_1), f(x_2), \dots, f(x_n) $\) are jointly normally distributed: